CHRIS MOERDYK shows a bit of cheek at Madikwe Hills Private Game Lodge

 There is no greater feeling of contentment than standing stark naked on your own private deck surveying an unbroken vista of pristine Africa, following an early morning skinny dip in your private plunge pool and an invigorating outside shower.
 It is the ultimate in communing with nature even if it terrifies myriad animals and birdlife.

 I love the bush.
 Nothing de-stresses me quicker than Mother Africa at her natural best.
 I don’t want to share Ma Africa with strangers.
 I want her all to myself.
-When we happen on lion next to the road, leopard in a tree, or a kill, I get a little miffed when dozens of game vehicles, cars and campervans surround us with whirring cameras and frenetic pointing and shouting.
+When we happen on lion next to the road, leopard in a tree, or a kill, I get miffed when dozens of game vehicles, cars and campervans surround us with frenetic pointing and shouting.

 I fell in love with Madikwe Game Reserve in the middle of Herman Charles Bosman’s Marico territory because of its management.
 Game rangers keep out of each other’s way.
 Their rule that no more than three game vehicles may gather in any one place should be applied everywhere.

 The five-star Madikwe Hills Private Game Lodge is set against a wooded hill with the lodge raised to about mid thorn tree height and joined by wooden walkways.
 Built around rocks and trees, every suite resembles a luxurious family holiday home.

 Our huge lounge, bedroom, dressing room and bathroom was all glass fronted with views over the acacia-studded plains.
 Our front deck incorporated a plunge pool at a temperature that allowed for a refreshing dip without making your testicles contract to somewhere near your backbone.